moorepants/eme185/content/pages/syllabus.rst

 TA Office Hours
 ---------------

-The TAs are holding office hours in the Spring quarter that also need to be booked via YouCanBook.me:
+In the winter quarter, email the TAs to request a meeting.
+In the spring quarter, book a meeting with the the TAs via via YouCanBook.me:

 =================== =================== ==============================
 TA                  Office              Link